 The Challenger first hit the streets in 1970 and was an immediate success with the public, despite some press criticizing Dodge’s late effort for the pony car segment.
-Engine options ranged from a 225 ci slant-6 to the massive 440 Magnum or legendary 426 Hemi.
+Engine options ranged from a 225 cubic inch slant-6 to the massive 440 Magnum V8 and the legendary 426 Hemi.

 Loftin recalls that they “really ruined a couple of those cars” with the heavy stunts, especially jumping ramps between highways and creeks, and had to take parts from one car to repair another.
 While dust was a problem, none of the engines were blown, thanks to the maintenance of Max Balchowsky, who also prepped the Mustangs and Chargers used in Bullitt.
 Obviously, the guy has a good history with keeping muscle cars clean and ready for heavy duty chase scenes.
 In an interesting note, some of the sounds of the Challenger shifting were definitely taken from the sounds of McQueen’s Mustang working through the gears in Bullitt.

-The 440 Magnums were used primarily throughout the film, with the 383 only used for some exterior shots.
+440 Magnum-rigged Challengers were used primarily throughout the production, with the 383 only used for some exterior shots.
 No modifications needed to be made, other than adding heavier-duty shock absorbers to the Challenger used for jumping over No Name Creek in the “Where Do We Go From Here” chase sequence in Colorado.